 Any of the criminal conduct, specified in M.G.L. c.
 121B, § 32, by tenant or a household member; or any such conduct by a guest of the tenant or of a household member where the tenant knew or should have known that there was a reasonable possibility the guest would engage in misconduct.

-Income which exceeds the maximum allowable for a household under applicable regulations or authorization, provided that the LHA may provide an exemption for up to six months if tenant can show there to be a hardship which prevents relocation of the household to unsubsidized housing.
+Income which exceeds the maximum allowable for a household under applicable regulations or authorization, provided that the LHA shall provide an exemption for up to six months if tenant can show there to be a hardship which prevents relocation of the household to unsubsidized housing, and the LHA may, in its sole discretion, provide one additional six-month exemption.
+During the period of any such exemption, the tenant shall pay the full amount of rent calculated on the net household income pursuant to 760 CMR 6.05(1).

 Tenant's failure to supply complete and accurate information necessary for a rent re-determination or for a determination of eligibility for continued occupancy; or tenant's failure to provide reasonable cooperation or authorizations to the LHA in securing verification of such information.